 For most patients with adequate bone at the implant site, the placement of dental implants involves a single surgical procedure.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums and healing, or integrating with the jawbone.
 You should be able to wear temporary tooth replacement appliance during this period.
 Following implant integration, Dr. Marley can begin the process of fabricating your new teeth.

-Dr. Marley has recently completed a thorough education continuum in the surgical component of implant dentistry at the Misch International Implant institute and is now placing dental implants in Sitka.
-He is excited to integrate this service into his practice with excellence.
+Dr. Marley has completed a thorough education continuum in the surgical component of implant dentistry at the Misch International Implant institute and is now placing dental implants in Sitka.